 The most effective choice of Google Ads includes Google Search Network advertising and Google Shopping.
-Search Network ads include text-based results presented above and alongside normal, non-paid for Google search results.
+Search Network ads include text-based results presented above and alongside normal, non-paid Google search results.
 Google Search Network advertising involves bidding on keywords and is particularly useful for customers during the earlier research phases involving more general parts searches.

 Google Shopping ads are useful to advertise a specific part, enticing viewers with an image and a clear price.
-Because of their specific nature, they’re beneficial to help convert customers towards the end of the customer journey, when they’re closing in on a specific part to buy.
+Because of their specific nature, they’re beneficial to help convert customers towards the end of the customer journey when they’re closing in on a specific part to buy.

 Landing page and website content for your car parts

 When a potential customer clicks on your ad, the landing page they arrive on must be relevant, clear and compelling.
-The content presented on your landing page must be connected directly to the product the customer is looking for, without requiring them to make extra clicks to find it.
+The content presented on your landing page must be connected directly to the product the customer is looking for without requiring them to make extra clicks to find it.
 If the pages of your website aren’t easy to navigate, the customer may well exit your website and try a competitor.

-Many customers, especially trade or those from the older age demographic, maybe given more confidence by talking to you directly.
+Many customers, especially trade or those from the older age demographic, may be given more confidence by talking to you directly.
 Clearly displaying your phone number - or hosting an online chat facility - is an open and direct way of helping the customer find what they need.

 Measuring the success of your Google Ads campaign

 While sales generated is the ultimate gauge of success, understanding the customer journey is key to developing an effective and cost-efficient Google Ads plan in the long term.
 For this reason, it’s more effective to set Google Ads’ attribution that shows customer activity from their first click to their last before making a purchase.
 This will help analyse the customer journey and help you place value on the whole customer journey rather than just the final touchpoint before purchase.